Kelly Preston Previously Dated Charlie Sheen & These Other Celebrities Before Marrying John Travolta

 Actress Kelly Preston, the wife of John Travolta and star of movies such as Jerry McGuire and Gotti, died on July 12 at the age of 57 from breast cancer.
 The news was revealed by her husband in an Instagram share.
-The actress was a mother of three children: daughter Ella Bleu; son, Benjamin, and a son Jett, who died in 2009.
-The actress began her career in Hollywood in 1985 and soon embarked on a series of high-profile romances, one which ended in an engagement and two, which ended in marriage.
+The actress was a mother of three children: daughter Ella Bleu, son Benjamin, and a son Jett, who died in 2009.
+The actress began her career in Hollywood in 1985 and soon embarked on a series of high-profile romances, one which ended in an engagement and two that ended in marriage.

 Kevin Gage (Married 1985-1987)

 Kelly and Kevin were married for two years during a point in time when the actors were just beginning their careers in the entertainment business.
 It was during this time that Kevin starred in the television series Highway to Heaven and alongside his wife in the film SpaceCamp.
 Kelly was also seen in small roles during that period, such as her role in the film Mischief.
 The couple ended their union in 1987.
 Kelly would later reveal to Andy Cohen during an appearance on Watch What Happens Live that she was not happily married during her first union.
-She said that she was with “the wrong person” reported People Magazine.
+She said that she was with “the wrong person,” reported People Magazine.

 George Clooney (Dated 1988)